Goran Huskić

-Goran Huskić (Горан Хускић; born February 26, 1992) is a Serbian professional basketball player for CBet Jonava of the Lithuanian Basketball League.
+Goran Huskić (Горан Хускић; born February 26, 1992) is a Serbian professional basketball player for Monbus Obradoiro of Primera FEB.

 Playing career

 Huskić started his playing career with Radnički Obrenovac of the Second League of Serbia.
 He also played junior college basketball for one season.

 In 2013, he moved to Spain where he played for Gipuzkoa Basket, Peñas Huesca and San Pablo Burgos of Second Spanish League.
 In 2017–18 season, San Pablo Burgos got promoted to Liga ACB and Huskić made a debut in the first Spanish league.
 In October 2020, he won the 2019–20 Basketball Champions League with Burgos.
 Huskić was loaned to RETAbet Bilbao Basket in November 2020.

 On July 21, 2021, he has signed with Mitteldeutscher BC of the German Basketball Bundesliga.

+On July 12, 2025, he signed with Monbus Obradoiro of Primera FEB.